 Types of Bible Translations

 Broadly speaking, Bible translations can be divided into four categories: Word-for-Word translations, Meaning-for-Meaning translations, Thought-for-Thought translations, and Paraphrase translations.
-What sets these accurate translations of the Holman christian standard Bible apart?
+What sets these translation styles Bible apart?

 If you are looking for a Word-for-Word translation, try the New American Standard Bible (NASB), the English Standard Version (ESV), or the King James Version (KJV).

-The second major category of accurate christian standard Bible translations is Thought-for-Thought, or “dynamic equivalence translations”.
+The second major category of Bible translations is Thought-for-Thought, or “dynamic equivalence translations”.
 Thought-for-Thought translations are more concerned with conveying the ideas and concepts of the original texts for modern readers.
-These english Bible translations adapt the original language into more familiar modern English to make the text easier to understand and connect with.
+These translations adapt the original language into more familiar modern language to make the text easier to understand and connect with.
 The goal then is to convey the original message or intent of the primary texts, occasionally employing more interpretive license.
-These Bible translations are great for new believers, but do sacrifice some of the word exactness of a more literal Bible translation.
+These Bible translations are great for new believers, but do sacrifice some of the exactness of a more literal Bible translation.